CommWebTeam/gen_dw_format/dreamweaver_paste_formatter/README.md

 - removes the referential links that Dreamweaver generates (which don't properly function).
 - removes the table of contents links that Dreamweaver generates (which don't properly function).
+- removes the bookmark links that Dreamweaver generates (which don't properly function).
 - removes the French logiterms that Dreamweaver generates (which don't properly function).